dnews

 ringing Stu G solo would do just as well - but at least it shows d:'s

 diversity!
-"Pursuit Of Happiness" manages to combine spoof-style riffs with
+"Pursuit Of Happiness" manages to combine spoof-style riffs

 serious lyrics, creating a modern-day Christian classic dressed up in